mikejac/node-red-contrib-google-smarthome/README.md

     * Login Client ID: If Google Login is enabled, the client id you gained from the *Google Sign-In* integration.
     * Authorized emails: If Google Login is enabled, the email addresses authorized to log in.
     * Username/Password: If Google Login is disabled, the credentials you want to use when linking your account in the Google Home App later.
 These are not the credentials to your Google account!
-    * Client ID and Secret: The same strings you generated and entered on Google Search Console earlier.
+    * Client ID and Secret: The same strings you generated and entered on Google Actions Console earlier.
     * Jwt Key: The JSON file you downloaded earlier.
 Can be an absolute path or a path relative to Node-REDs user dir.
     * Port: The port on which the service should run.
 If left empty, it will run on the same port as Node-RED.
     * Path: URL path on which the service will run.
 If left empty, https://example.com:3001/smarthome will be used.
 If set, it will be https://example.com:3001/<yourpath>/smarthome.